Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • stop drinking coffee, energy drinks and alcohol;

-• reduce the use of drugs that can disrupt the heart rhythm (vasoconstrictor nasal drops with constant use, tonics, psychotropic, potassium-eliminating diuretics, laxatives);
+• reduce the use of drugs that can disrupt the heart rhythm (vasoconstrictor nasal drops with constant use, tonics, psychotropic drugs, potassium-removing diuretics, laxatives);

-• undergo a full course of treatment for the disease that caused the extrasystole;
+• complete a full course of treatment for the disease that caused the extrasystole;

-• at least 2 times a year, a complete examination by a cardiologist is required, and, if necessary, an examination by a neurologist or endocrinologist.
+• At least 2 times a year, a complete examination by a cardiologist is necessary, and, if necessary, an examination by a neurologist or endocrinologist.

 Forecast

-Supraventricular extrasystoles are not life threatening.
-However, they can be the first symptoms of trouble from the myocardium or other organs.
-Therefore, when supraventricular extrasystole is detected, a cardiologist's consultation is required, and, if necessary, further examination.
+Supraventricular extrasystoles are not life-threatening.
+However, they may be the first symptoms of trouble in the myocardium or other organs.
+Therefore, if supraventricular extrasystole is detected, consultation with a cardiologist is required, and, if necessary, further examination.

 Prevention

-A patient with supraventricular extrasystole should realize how important a healthy lifestyle is for him.
+A patient with supraventricular extrasystole must realize how important a healthy lifestyle is for him.
 He needs to be given information about changing factors

 • regular moderate physical activity;